 This classic Roman pasta is my all time favorite pasta!
 It’s actually a very easy recipe to make with only two ingredients and no oil or butter but it tastes so indulgent and creamy.
-This is how I learned to make it when I visited Rome last summer; it’s a very quick recipe with minimal equipment or ingredients needed and it’s become one of my go-to’s for a delicious weeknight meal.
+It’s a very quick recipe with minimal equipment or ingredients needed and it’s become one of my go-to’s for a delicious weeknight meal.

 Cacio e Pepe

-- 1 cup pecorino romano or parmesan freshly grated (use a microplane or smallest grater you own)
+- 100 g or roughly 1 cup pecorino romano or parmesan freshly grated (use a microplane or smallest grater you own)

-- 4 oz pasta of your choice I prefer to use spaghetti or bucatini with this
+- 200 g pasta of your choice I prefer to use spaghetti or bucatini with this

 - salt to taste